Mono-to-multilayer transition in growing bacterial colonies

 Next we explore the effect of asynchronous cell division.
 Cells are again confined in the channel and, unlike the previous case, they are not subject to lateral compression, but elongate and divide.
-To investigate the effect of the key parameters, $k_{a}$, $l_{d}$, and $g$, we perform four sets of $10^{5}$ simulations, starting from a single cell at the equilibrium configuration.
-In the ``control'' set, we fix $k_{a}=50$ kPa, $l_{d}=4\ \upmu$m, and $g=2\ \upmu$m/h.
+To investigate the effect of the key parameters, $k_{a}$, $l_{d}$, and $g$, we perform four sets of $10^{4}$ simulations, starting from a single cell at the equilibrium configuration.
+In the ``control'' set, we fix $k_{a}=25$ kPa, $l_{d}=4\ \upmu$m, and $g=2\ \upmu$m/h.
 In each of the remaining three sets we change one of the parameters.

-As the colony expands, the longitudinal stress (calculated via the virial construction \cite{SI}) progressively builds up, while preserving a simple parabolic profile of the form:
+As the colony expands, the longitudinal stress (calculated via the virial construction \cite{SI}) progressively builds up, while preserving a simple parabolic profile of the form

-where $\sigma_{m}$ and $L$ represent respectively the maximum stress and the colony length (Fig. \ref{fig:stress}a).
-Numerically, we find that $\sigma_{m}=aN^{2}$ and $L=bN$ (Fig. \ref{fig:stress}b,c), where $N$ is the total number of cells and $a$ and $b$ are constants depending only on the division length $l_{d}$ and the growth rate $g$.
+where $\sigma_{m}$ and $L$ represent, respectively, the maximum stress and the colony length [Fig. \ref{fig:stre-lamb}(a)].
+One can show that $\sigma_{m}=aN^{2}$ and $L=bN$ [Fig. (S3)], where $N$ is the total number of cells and $a$ and $b$ are constants depending on the mechanical properties of the cells and the substrate \cite{SI}.
 Because the stress is maximal at the center of the colony, one would expect the first extrusion to occur here.
 Our simulations, however, show a dramatically different behavior.
-Specifically, the position of the first extruded cell $x^{*}$ follows a broad distribution, whose spread is comparable to the size of the colony itself (Fig. \ref{fig:statistics}a).
-Analogously the transition time $t^{*}$ (Fig. \ref{fig:statistics}b) and the critical stress $\sigma^{*}$ experienced by cells at the verge of extrusion (Fig. \ref{fig:statistics}c), are continuously distributed random variables.
+Specifically, the position of the first extruded cell $x^{*}$ follows a broad distribution, whose spread is comparable to the size of the colony itself [Fig. \ref{fig:statistics}(a)].
+Remarkably, this distribution depends on the material parameters only through the size $L$ of the colony and all the data collapse onto the same curve upon rescaling $x^{*}$ by the average colony size $\langle L \rangle$ [Fig. \ref{fig:statistics}(a) inset].
+Analogously the transition time $t^{*}$ [Fig. \ref{fig:statistics}(b)] and the critical stress $\sigma^{*}$ experienced by cells at the verge of extrusion [Fig. \ref{fig:statistics}(c)], are continuously distributed random variables.